 Type C is used in all countries of Europe except the United Kingdom, Ireland, Cyprus and Malta.
 (Click here for the full list of all countries that use type C)

-Type C is probably the single most widely used international plug.
+Type C is the most widely used plug internationally.
 This two-wire plug is ungrounded, unpolarised and has two round prongs.
 It is popularly known as the Europlug which is described in CEE 7/16.
 The plug has two 4 mm round pins, measuring 19 mm in length on centres spaced 18.6 mm apart at the base and 17.5 mm apart at the tip.
 The two pins have 10 mm long insulated sleeves.
 They converge slightly, but they are relatively flexible which allows the plug to mate with any socket that accepts 4.0 – 4.8 mm round contacts on 17.5 – 19 mm centres.
 The plug is generally limited for use in class II applications that require 2.5 amps or less.

 There is also a second, less frequently used version of the type C plug (CEE 7/17), which is rated at either 10 A or 16 A. Its pins have the same length (19 mm) as the 2.5 amp version, but they are not insulated and have a slightly larger diameter (4.8 mm instead of 4 mm).
 Appliances that do not require earthing, but which are high energy-consuming, are almost always fitted with this kind of plug (e.g. hair dryers, bathroom heaters, vacuum cleaners, etc.).
 Please note that type N sockets, which are used in Brazil and South Africa, are incompatible with the 16 amp version of type C because of the shape of the plug.
 Type N sockets are recessed and hexagonally-shaped, and only accept hexagonally-shaped plugs.